-The following criteria will be used to assess your grade in the first two items of assessment.
-This is the basis upon which marking for Assignment 1 and Assignment 2 will be conducted.
+The following criteria will be used to assess your grade in the assessments.
+This is the basis upon which marking for Assignment 1 will be conducted.

 Fail 2 (F2) (below 40%)

 - The report fails to meet any of the requirements. - Key concepts are not adequately identified, explained, or discussed and paper indicates little understanding of the issues. - There is little or no attempt to analyse.